Thalidomide is a type of targeted cancer drug. It is also known as Thalidomide Celgene. It is a treatment for myeloma and myelofibrosis.

 If you’re having it as a treatment for myeloma you have thalidomide with other cancer drugs.

 Sometimes a doctor might prescribe thalidomide to treat myelofibrosis.
 This is not included in the drug's licence.
 Doctors can prescribe this when they think it might help a patient for a specific reason.
 In this case, they can prescribe that drug for the patient.
 This is called 'off label' prescribing.

-You may also have thalidomide as part of a clinical trial for other cancers types.
+Some people might have thalidomide as part of a clinical trial.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 You usually take thalidomide every day.
 Your doctor will tell you how many capsules to take each day and how long for.